bseverns/seedBox/docs/ci_desktop_builds.md

 - **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, `pkg-config`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure the headers and pkg-config hints stay lined up.
+We feed the `pkg-config --libs libcurl` output into the linker flags so JUCE’s `WebInputStream` symbols resolve cleanly instead of dying at link time.
+We also export a
-We also export a `PKG_CONFIG_PATH` that points at the default `/usr/lib/x86_64-linux-gnu` and `/usr/share/pkgconfig` roots and run `pkg-config --cflags --libs gtk+-3.0` explicitly so broken GTK discovery fails fast instead of puzzling you with a
+  `PKG_CONFIG_PATH` that points at the default `/usr/lib/x86_64-linux-gnu` and `/usr/share/pkgconfig` roots and run `pkg-config --cflags --libs gtk+-3.0` explicitly so broken GTK discovery fails fast instead of puzzling you with a